astsu777/bootstrap/README.md

 # BUGS

-* Probably need to improve support for printing and other services should suffice)
+* Probably need to improve support for printing and other services
-* Needs to be validated against Ubuntu and Fedora, as it seems to not work properly
+* Needs to be validated against Fedora